PhrozenByte/phpunit-throwable-asserts/README.md

 PHPUnitThrowableAssertions
 ==========================

-[`PHPUnitThrowableAssertions`](https://github.com/PhrozenByte/phpunit-throwable-asserts) is a small [PHPUnit](https://phpunit.de/) extension to assert that callables do or do not throw a specific Exception, Error, or Throwable.
+[`PHPUnitThrowableAssertions`](https://github.com/PhrozenByte/phpunit-throwable-asserts) is a small [PHPUnit](https://phpunit.de/) extension to assert that Callables do or do not throw a specific Exception, Error, or Throwable.

-This PHPUnit extension allows developers to test whether callables throw exceptions, errors and other throwables in a single assertion using the more intuitive "assert that" approach.
+This PHPUnit extension allows developers to test whether Callables throw Exceptions, Errors and other Throwables in a single assertion using the more intuitive "assert that" approach.
 It's a replacement for PHPUnit's built-in `expectException()`, `expectExceptionMessage()` and `expectExceptionCode()` methods - just more powerful.

 You want more PHPUnit constraints?
 Check out [`PHPUnitArrayAssertions`](https://github.com/PhrozenByte/phpunit-array-asserts)!
 It introduces various assertions to test PHP arrays and array-like data in a single assertion.
 The PHPUnit extension is often used for API testing to assert whether an API result matches certain criteria - regarding both its structure, and the data.